 Sweaters!
 Jackets!
 Boots!
-Winter is the season of Instagram-worthy outfits.
-But none of it matters if it’s hidden under piles of down.
+Forget about summer because winter is the season of Instagram-worthy outfits.
+But none of it matters if your getup is hidden under piles of down.
 The key to looking more like a street-style star and less like the Pillsbury Doughboy?
-These five layering tricks.
+These seven layering tricks.

 We love the look of swapping plain opaque tights for slouchy knee-high boots worn under a midi skirt and sweater, but all that extra bunching at the ankle plus a cozy knit up top can start to feel (and look) overwhelming.
 Opt for skirts in silky fabrics and body-skimming silhouettes, like a trendy slip skirt, rather than thick wool or leather A-lines.

 Opt for a Vest Instead of a Coat

 One of the never-ending struggles of winter is figuring out how to fit your sweater into your coat sleeves without totally restricting blood flow or having your knit ride all the way up to your bicep.
 We say skip that pesky outer layer all together.
 A vest will keep your core warm and it also gives you the opportunity to show off all those statement-sleeves.

 Rather than pile a thick sweater on under your work blazer, opt for a Jackie O-approved cardigan instead.
 It will keep you just as warm as a crew-neck pullover but with a more flattering fit.
 Wear them tucked into jeans, layered under a denim jacket or with a pleated midi skirt.

 Stock up on these tissue-thin tees to wear under anything and everything.
 And while you can never go wrong with classic black, white or gray, we love how a patterned version pops under a colorful sweater or velvet dress.